-How to make your own custom shape and size DIY pet bed filling/stuffing insert cushion.
-All of the pet beds made in this mini-series were filled using custom-made covered cushion inserts sized to area of use (and our custom covers), maximise comfort, and minimise cost and waste.
-Here are our DIY dog bed tips, instructions, and money saving ideas.
+How to make your own custom DIY dog bed insert cushions.
+All of the pet beds made in this mini-series were filled using custom-made covered cushion inserts.
+They’re perfectly sized for their areas of use with matching fitted covers.
+We also aimed for comfort with minimal cost and waste.
+Here are our DIY dog bed tips, insert instructions, and money saving ideas.

 Foam Cushion Insert Options

-There are many filling options, with a wide range of prices based on supplier, quality, thickness, and size.
+There are many filling options for dog beds, with a wide range of prices based on supplier, quality, thickness, and size.
 Shop around for what works best for you and your pet, and consider what you have that could be reused or repurposed.
-If you are lucky, you may be able to source cut-to-order foam at a reasonable price; however, after price checking here it was far more economical to buy the mattress than an equivalent amount of similar foam.
+If you’re lucky, you may be able to source cut-to-order foam at a reasonable price.
+However, after price checking options here when these pet bed inserts were made, it was far more economical to buy the mattress than an equivalent amount of similar foam.
 Sad but true!

 Repurposing a Foam Mattress for Custom Pet Bed Inserts

-The starting point for our inserts was an inexpensive single bed foam mattress.
+The starting point for our DIY dog bed insert cushions was an inexpensive single bed foam mattress.
 Total cost: NZ$59 (US$41 at current exchange rates).
-This was cut to size in three pieces: measured to suit the tapestry trunk top and black window seat cushions, which were made to fit locations, and the remainder determined the size of the red floor bed, which was a flexible dimension.
+This was cut to size in three foam pieces.
+Two were measured to suit the tapestry trunk top and black window seat cushions, made to custom fit into those locations.
+The remainder determined the size of the red floor bed, which was a flexible dimension.

 If you are DIYing, foam can be cut relatively neatly using with a kitchen bread knife and some patience.
 Since this post was originally shared, I’ve used the mattress hack (literally) to make all sorts of different cushions, including a DIY custom fitted window seat.
 See the widow seat cushion post for some step-by-step photos of measuring and cutting the foam.
-I’ve also joined scrap foam using hot glue to make inserts with offcuts.
-It requires some patience and is best with a snug cover, just in case, but works surprisingly well!
-There is a joined insert in one of our current dog beds.
+I’ve also joined scrap foam together using hot glue to make inserts with offcuts.
+It requires some patience and is probably best used with a snug-fitting cover, just in case, but works surprisingly well!
+There is a joined insert in one of our new/current homemade dog beds.
+It’s been in use for a few years now without any issues.
+Pawfect!

 Naked Foam Inserts vs. Cased Form Insert Cushions

 Foam makes these beds nice and comfy, but still light and portable.
-Foam is not the easiest to squeeze in/out of a bed cover and I wanted to make sure that it would hold up well over time when the covers needed a wash.
+Foam is not the easiest to squeeze in/out of a bed cover, like whenever the covers might need to go into the laundry.
+I wanted to make sure that the would hold up well over time.
 To do this, I made three customised fabric-covered foam-based inserts.
+Its been many years now since these were made and this was first posted.
+The covers from earlier in the mini series have all been replaced with new custom-fitted homemade dog bed covers, but the inserts are still going strong.

 Sewing a Covering Case for a Foam Pet Bed Insert Cushion